 - Awards doctorate degrees in the health professions or the sciences related to health

 - Have a historical and current mission to educate students from any of the populations that have been identified as underrepresented in biomedical research as defined by the National Science Foundation

-Award ceiling: $3,000,000 per year
+Award ceiling: $3,500,000 per year

 Project period: 5 years

-Expected number of awards: 3
+Expected number of awards: 2-4

-Links to the full announcement and online application process are available through grants.gov.
+Links to the full announcement, application instructions, and online application process are available through grants.gov.